 The impression cut paper gives

 On first blush, you think of cut paper as a child’s art project, and, in essence, it is.
 And we love that because we can use this connotation to help strengthen the brand’s message without saying a word.
 For instance, the funky cut-paper illustrations featured on Lil’Gourmet’s kid meal packaging help cue that this is kid-related before you even read the copy.

 Evoking place or establishing mood

-The depth and texture also establishes a mood or sense of place as shown in our DuCard Vineyards label and the two school posters we designed (images below).
+The depth and texture also establishes a mood or sense of place as shown in our DuCard Vineyards label (above) and the two school posters we designed (below).
 Using delicate torn paper, we create an evocative Blue Ridge Mountain vista for the wine label refresh that simply and quickly alludes to the misty mood of the mountains.
 Our rain day/sunny day posters need to quickly communicate to parents where to take the kids during school drop off, while engaging the kids.